Pierce greek life center

 Sophomore Success Program Exemption Process (SSPEP)

-Students who joined a social fraternity or sorority during the Fall 2021 semester can request to live in the chapter facility during their sophomore year (2022-2023 academic year), however, both the student and the chapter must meet specific requirements in the Fall 2021 semester in order to be eligible for this exemption process.
+Students who joined a social fraternity or sorority during the Fall semester can request to live in the chapter facility during their sophomore year; however, both the student and the chapter must meet specific requirements in the Fall semester in order to be eligible for this exemption process.

-On or before January 10, 2022: Students (Fall 2021, first year new members) interested in being a resident of their respective fraternity/sorority chapter facility starting fall 2022 during their sophomore year must individually submit their interest to the Center for Fraternity & Sorority Life Advisory Team via the FSL Exemption Request Google Form.
+- Students interested in being a resident of their respective fraternity or sorority chapter facility starting fall during their sophomore year must individually submit their interest to the Pierce Greek Life Center Advisory Team via the FSL Exemption Request Google Form.
 This form is not the full exemption request.
-The Center for Fraternity & Sorority Life Advisory Team will route (via AdobeSign) the Letter of Intent/Contract Release Request to all individuals that need to initial/sign this document within three business days of receiving the Google Form entry.
+The Pierce Greek Life Center Advisory Team will route (via AdobeSign) the Letter of Intent and Contract Release Request to all individuals that need to initial or sign this document within 5 business days of receiving the Google Form entry.

-By January 19, 2022: The routed Letter of Intent/Contract Release Request (electronic, 3-page document) must be electronically signed by the individual student, parent/guardian, and chapter advisor.
+- The routed Letter of Intent and Contract Release Request (electronic, 3-page document) must be electronically signed by the individual student, parent or guardian, and chapter advisor.

 The FSL Sophomore Success Program Exemption Process (SSPEP) is a chapter and member driven process.
-That said, the chapter is expected to send the information above to all first year, Fall 2021 new members that are interested in exploring the Sophomore Success Program Exemption Process.
+That said, the chapter is expected to send the information above to all first year, Fall new members who are interested in exploring the Sophomore Success Program Exemption Process.

 Each governing council will be announcing their own recruitment/intake event dates on their respective social media accounts.
-For more timely updates, please refer to each governing council's instagram poge:
+For more timely updates, please refer to each governing council's instagram page:

 To learn more about how to join and membership eligibility requirements, please visit our Intake Webpage.
 For the links to the required online training modules, please scroll down to the next section on this webpage.